 This is Mike's fifteenth year as an event filmmaker.
 He gained experience as an editor for another company, but soon realized that the magic was in doing BOTH filming and editing.

 That is how a personal film is made.
 Unlike many companies, Mike handles every aspect of your wedding personally, from filming to editing, and ultimately delivering the final product.
 He holds his clients close to his heart.
+You can trust that the team that films your event will also be the one that edits.
+Mike does not use outside editors.

 After all, how can something be personal, if it’s put together by someone who wasn’t even there?